johnyoonh/obsidian-command-tracker/README.md

 >     - When the "Delete all data" operation in the settings.
 >     - When this plugin is updated, disabled or uninstalled.
 (You can protect data in the settings.)
 >   - Some data is deleted in the following cases.
->     - When the number of records exceeds 2000 lines and a new record is written, the oldest record is deleted.
+>     - When the number of records exceeds the configured maximum (default 2000) and a new record is written, the oldest record is deleted.
->     - When a new record is written, records exceeding 60 days from the date of use are deleted.
+>     - When a new record is written, records that have exceeded the retention period set from the date of use (default 60 days) are deleted.

 ## Installation